-The "other" investments are comprised of issuers that did not meet the criteria described in response to above question entitled, "What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?" to qualify as exhibiting positive environmental or social characteristics (which are investments for diversification purposes), and additionally cash, cash equivalents, money market funds and derivatives for efficient portfolio management ("EPM").
+The "other" investments are comprised of companies that did not meet the criteria described in response to above question entitled "What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?" to qualify as exhibiting positive environmental and/or social characteristics (which are investments for diversification purposes), and additionally cash, cash equivalents (certificates of deposit, commercial paper and fixed rate bonds issued by governments which are rated investment grade), money market funds and derivatives for efficient portfolio management ("EPM").

 Holdings of ancillary cash, cash equivalents, money market funds and derivatives for EPM fluctuate depending on investment flows and are ancillary to the investment policy with minimal or no impact on investment operations.